 - Wait until you have a full load: why do two separate loads when you could easily fit all of those clothes into one?

 - Use nature: sunlight doesn’t cost you a cent, so use it as much as possible!
 Only use your dryer if you need to dry certain clothes in a hurry, or if the weather is poor.
-This dryer type is extremely energy efficient so this might not be that much of a problem, but it can still save you quite a few bucks over the years.

 You’ll find that all these little amounts you save by doing these will really build up over time.